ErpNetDocs/dev/topics/table-api/index.md

 ![Set import and refresh](pictures/set_import_and_refresh.png)

 Archival data periods will be 1 year in size.
-This means that the amount of data to be loaded will be very large, and the query will be slow to execute.
-We need to either increase the timeout, as we have done in the example, or change the period to an equivalent but with a smaller size.
+This means the amount of data to be loaded will be very large, and the query will be slow to execute.
+We need to increase the timeout, as we have done in the example, or change the period to an equivalent but with a smaller size.

 We can set the following: